WinterAxis/ESV-MD-Bible/The_Bible_esv/41_Mark/Mark_4.md

 He said to them, **"Why are you so afraid?
 Have you still no faith?"**

 ###### 41
-And they were filled with great fear and said to one another, "Who then is this, that even the wind and the sea obey him?" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And they were filled with great fear and said to one another, "Who then is this, that even the wind and the sea obey him?"

 ***